Last Updated on 25/08/2025

 e.
 Measuring Success and Optimizing LinkedIn Strategies

-Finally, measure how well your strategy works and optimize.
+Finally, measure the effectiveness of your strategy and make adjustments as needed.
 Define your KPIs and track them.
 For lead generation, the most relevant KPIs will include:

 - Cost-per-lead